-Why Hospice is the Ultimate Gift
+Why Hospice Is the Ultimate Gift

 Donna Rogers, Marketing Director for Auburn Crest Hospice, has come to think of hospice care as “the ultimate gift when planning the ‘road map’ through the journey of life.”
 She feels hospice is a profession that brings comfort, answers, resources and support to both patient and families at a time when they need it most.

-Why Hospice is the Ultimate Gift
+Hospice Is the Ultimate Gift

 Here are a few interesting statistics about hospice:

-- Nearly 80% of Americans do not think of hospice as a choice for end-of life care
+- Nearly 80% of Americans do not think of hospice as a choice for end-of-life care

 - 90% do not know that Medicare pays for hospice